radius-project/docs/docs/content/tutorials/tutorial-recipe/index.md

 4. Visit [`http://localhost:3000`](http://localhost:3000) in your browser.

-   You can now see both the environment variables of your container as well as interact with the `Todo App` and add/remove items in it as wanted:
+   You can now see both the environment variables of your container under Radius Connections as well as interact with the `Todo App` and add/remove items in it as wanted:

    <img src="todoapp.png" width="700px" alt="screenshot of the todo application">

 ## Step 4: Use Azure/AWS recipes in your application

 This step requires an Azure subscription or an AWS account to deploy cloud resources, which will incur costs.
-You will need to add the [Azure/AWS cloud provider]({{< ref providers >}}) to your environment in order to deploy Azure resources and leverage Azure Recipes.
+You will need to add the [Azure/AWS cloud provider]({{< ref providers >}}) to your environment in order to deploy Azure/AWS resources and leverage Azure Recipes.

-{{< button text="Add a cloud provider" page="providers#configure-a-cloud-provider" newtab="true" >}}

 {{< tabs Azure AWS>}}